Upgrade sequence of the nodes

 3. Primary Monitoring Node or Secondary Monitoring Node

-If you have a distributed deployment, upgrade all the nodes that are available in the site that has Secondary Administration Node of your existing Cisco ISE deployment.
+If you have a distributed deployment, upgrade the nodes available in the site with the Secondary Administration Node.

 4. Policy Service Nodes

-If you are upgrading from Cisco ISE, Release 2.6 to a higher release using the GUI, you can select a group of PSNs to be upgraded simultaneously.
+If you are upgrading from an earlier Cisco ISE release to a recent release using the GUI, you can select a group of PSNs to be upgraded simultaneously.
 This will reduce the overall upgrade downtime.

-After you upgrade a set of Policy Service nodes, verify whether the upgrade is successful (see Verify the Upgrade Process) and run the necessary network tests to ensure that the new deployment is functioning as expected.
+After upgrading a set of Policy Service nodes, verify the upgrade's success (see Verify the upgrade process) and run network tests to ensure the new deployment works as expected.
 If the upgrade is successful, you can upgrade the next set of Policy Service nodes.

 5. Secondary Monitoring Node or Primary Monitoring Node